 - News & Events

 - Faculty Resources

 The Georgia Institute of Technology is one of the nation's leading public research universities.
 In the College of Sciences, our faculty and student researchers are engaged in groundbreaking studies in a variety of areas - transforming scientific understanding into ways of enriching human experience in a modern world.
-Follow the links at left for information about research centers and programs, focus areas, faculty interests, and more.
+Follow the links on the right for information about research centers and programs, focus areas, faculty interests, and more.

 Georgia Tech is pioneering new fields of research that cross traditional disciplinary boundaries in order to solve the great scientific challenges that face us in this century.
 The nearly completed four-building BEM complex is the physical embodiment of our vision to provide a modern and relevant environment for our faculty and students.
 Many new research projects are underway at these facilities in which College of Sciences personnel from the schools of Biology, Chemistry & Biochemistry, and Earth & Atmospheric Sciences are joining forces with researchers from Civil & Environmental Engineering, Chemical & Biomolecular Engineering, Industrial & Systems Engineering, the College of Computing, and even the School of International Affairs (and others), to tackle daunting environmental and natural resource issues like climate change, biodiversity, conservation, and public health.
 Below is a sampling of current projects: